Healthcare Training Institute

 Third, we discussed establishing consequences beforehand.
 I explained that parents often regret responding to their children's misbehaviors by developing consequences after the problem when they are angry.
 Rather, reasonable, logical consequences can be developed when parents are in reasonable, logical states of mind.
 I stated, "Once logical consequences have been established, try not to make excuses for Zach or bend on consequences when he tests your authority.
 It has been my experience that teens learn from mistakes by experiencing consequences, positive and negative, for their behavior."

-On this track, we have discussed Explaining Adoption from Ages Twelve to Fifteen.
+In this section, we have discussed Explaining Adoption from Ages Twelve to Fifteen.
 This has included the early teen's perception of adoption, the allowing control technique and the being prepared for anger technique.

-On the next track, we will discuss late adolescent's perception of adoption, the "Be There" technique and searching for the birth parents.
+In the next section, we will discuss late adolescent's perception of adoption, the "Be There" technique and searching for the birth parents.

 QUESTION 3